 We do not believe that risk adjustment is justified.
-Variations in contraceptive use by socio-demographic characteristics exist in part due to modifiable clinical and programmatic considerations, and not different biological responses to contraception.
-Providers may also see variation by socio-demographic characteristics locally, but we believe that these differences will be reduced if contraceptive services are offered in a client-centered manner, as defined by CDC-OPA recommendations for providing quality family planning services (Gavin 2014, Gavin 2016, Gavin 2017).
+Variations in contraceptive use by sociodemographic characteristics exist due to modifiable clinical and programmatic considerations, and not different biological responses to contraception.
+Providers may also see variation by socio-demographic characteristics locally, but we believe that these differences will be reduced if contraceptive services are offered in a client-centered manner, as defined by CDC-OPA recommendations for providing quality family planning services (Gavin, 2014, Gavin 2016, Gavin 2017).

-To investigate differences in most and moderately effective contraceptive use, a special analysis of data from the National Survey of Family Growth (NSFG) 2015-2017 was conducted (see table below).
-This analysis suggests that there are statistically significant differences by age group (for ages 20-29 compared to ages 30-44) and among women who have never been married (compared to women of other marital status).
-However, no significant differences occur between race/ethnicity, most categories of marital status, and poverty level.
+To investigate differences in use of long-acting reversible contraception (LARC) methods, a special analysis of data from the National Survey of Family Growth (NSFG) 2015-2017 was conducted.
+The current analysis suggests that no significant differences exist by age group, race/ethnicity, marital status, and poverty level.

-Percentage of women 15-44 years of age at risk of unintended pregnancy that used a most or moderately effective method of contraception,

-National Survey of Family Growth, 2015-2017
+Percentage of women 15-44 years of age at risk of unintended pregnancy\ that used a long-acting reversible method of contraception (LARC), National Survey of Family Growth, 2015-2017